SSM-N-2 Triton: Development history

 Triton was approved by the US Navy in 1946 and a preliminary design was ready by 1950.
 The goal was to produce a supersonic land-attack nuclear cruise missile capable of being launched from the same platforms and equipment as the subsonic SSM-N-8 Regulus I, which were surface combatants, submarines, and aircraft carriers via launch rails or catapults.
 One reference cites Triton as an outgrowth of Operation Bumblebee, which produced the Navy's first production surface-to-air missiles, notably Talos, which had a ramjet sustainer like Triton.

 An artist’s concept shows the first iteration of Triton with a long ramjet body, two mid-body stub wings, and four solid-fuel boosters clustered around a relatively large cruciform tail.
 The specifications were a 36000 lb missile with a range of 2000 nmi at Mach 2.0 and a nuclear payload of 4000 lb.
-Since Regulus I weighed under 14000 lb, it's difficult to see how this version of Triton would be usable by the initial Regulus platforms.
+Since Regulus I weighed under 14000 lb, it was difficult to see how this version of Triton would be usable by the initial Regulus platforms.
 Even Regulus II, which occupied about twice the volume of Regulus I, weighed only 23000 lb.
-A slimmer design for Triton was produced in 1955, at 27300 lb with a range of 1200 nmi and a nuclear payload of 1500 lb (nuclear warheads were rapidly getting smaller).
+A slimmer design for Triton was produced in 1955, at 27300 lb with a range of 1200 nmi and a nuclear payload of 1500 lb.
+Nuclear warheads were rapidly getting smaller.
 This design was approved for further development, with initial operational capability expected by 1965.
 A 1957 redesign is described in the infobox, apparently a re-expansion to 30000 lb to achieve a 1500 nmi range and a perhaps unrealistic speed of Mach 3.5.
 Triton was cancelled that same year in favor of Polaris, which proved to be a wildly successful system despite being produced on a "crash" timeline.